-Some of the previous work on accelerating DNN training has a focus on leveraging sparsity present in weights and activations [31], [32], [33], [34].
-TensorDash [31] accelerates the DNN training process while achieving higher energy efficiency via eliminating the ineffectual operations resulted from the sparse input data.
-Eager Pruning [32] and Procrustes [33] improve DNN training efficiency by co-designing the training algorithm with the target hardware platform ("hardware-aware training").
-Unimportant DNN weights are pruned in the middle of the DNN training process and ineffectual operation involving zero weights can be eliminated without impacting the final accuracy.
+Previous work on accelerating the DNN training has focused on leveraging the sparsity present in weights and activations [11], [33], [44], [45].
+TensorDash [33] accelerates the DNN training process while achieving higher energy efficiency via eliminating the ineffectual operations resulted from the sparse input data.
+Eager Pruning [45] and Procrustes [44] improve DNN training efficiency by co-designing the training algorithm with the target hardware platform ("hardware-aware training").
+Insignificant DNN weights are pruned in the middle of the DNN training process and ineffectual operation involving zero weights can be eliminated without impacting the final accuracy.
 In comparison, our approach applies BFP to dynamically adjust the precision of DNN training, which is in orthogonal to these methods which exploit value-level sparsity.